-1 For the purposes of this circular, the final trading day is the expiration date of options that trade on their expiration date or the last trading day prior to the expiration date for all other options.
+For the purposes of this circular, the final trading day is the expiration date of options that trade on their expiration date or the last trading day prior to the expiration date for all other options.

-2 Market-makers are not required to mark their transactions as opening or closing transactions.
+Market-makers are not required to mark their transactions as opening or closing transactions.

+These procedures permit the holder of an American-style option to exercise the option at any time up to the exercise cut-off time on any trading day other than the final trading day, even if the holder has sold the option in a closing sale transaction during that trading day.
+Due to rather complex operational requirements OCC's sequencing procedures must remain unchanged.
+However, CBOE Rule 24.18 now prohibits certain index option exercises where closing transactions have been effected prior to exercise.
+This is illustrated by the following examples:

+Example 1:

-- Example 1: Investor X is long 15 call option contracts of a series at the opening of a trading day other than the final trading day.
+Investor X is long 15 call option contracts of a series at the opening of a trading day other than the final trading day.
 During that day, X purchases 20 contracts of that series in opening purchase transactions and sells 10 contracts in closing sales transactions.
+X will be able under OCC's rules to exercise 35 contracts of that series that day.
+However, in the case of American-style index options only (i.e., OEX options), CBOE Rule 24.18 would prohibit a member who knows or has reason to know of the closing sale transactions from exercising on X's behalf more than the net long position of 25 contracts at any time at or after the closing sale of 10 contracts.

+Example 2:

-X will be able to exercise 35 contracts of that series that day. - Example 2: Investor Y is short 20 call option contracts of a series at the opening of such a trading day.
+Investor Y is short 20 call option contracts of a series at the opening of such a trading day.
 During the day, Y purchases 20 contracts of that series in opening purchase transactions.
+Y will be able to exercise 20 contracts of that series that day, and will remain short the 20 contracts.
+However, in the case of OEX option contracts, if Y's transactions had been effected in a market-maker's account, the purchase would have been deemed to have been a closing transaction for the purposes of CBOE Rule 24.18 and would have been offset by Y's short position, resulting in no net long position to exercise.

+Example 3:

-Y will be able to exercise 20 contracts of that series that day, and will remain short the 20 contracts. - Example 3: Market-maker Z is short 100 call options contracts at the opening of that trading day.
-During the day, Z purchases 100 contracts and sells 100 contracts of that series, and Z does not mark the transactions as opening or closing.
-Z will be able to exercise 100 contracts of that series that day.
+Market-maker Z is short 100 call options contracts at the opening of that trading day.
+During the day, Z purchases 100 contracts and sells 100 contracts of that series.
+Z will be able to exercise 100 contracts of that series that day under OCC's rules.
+However, in the case of OEX option contracts, CBOE Rule 24.18 would prohibit Z from exercising any contracts without regard to the sale transactions, since the purchase transactions would be deemed to be closing transactions, and would be netted against his beginning short position, resulting in no net long position to exercise.